WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 ### Open Questions ### {#oq-signature-header}

-{{?I-D.ietf-httpbis-header-structure}} provides a way to parameterise labels but not other supported types like binary content.
+{{I-D.ietf-httpbis-header-structure-02}} provides a way to parameterise labels but not other supported types like binary content.
 If the `Signature` header field is notionally a list of parameterised signatures, maybe we should add a "parameterised binary content" type.